Inedo/inedo-docs/ProGet/compliance/vulnerabilities.md

 | (,1.1),(1.1,)	| Exclude version 1.1                           |

 _Note: versions must be specified out to their full value to match.
 For example, 2.0 will *not* match 2.0.0_

+Due to the inconsistency on container repository tags, container registries are not compatible with version ranges.

 ### Custom Assessment Types